 If you want to reduce the cost of solar panels, you should look into the various buying schemes, subscription services and solar panel grants currently available in the UK.

-Maintaining AIKO ABC Neostar 3N54 495W solar panels
+Maintaining AIKO Neostar 3P54 500W solar panels

-AIKO solar panels come with a 15-year product warranty; if anything goes wrong in that period, you can get in contact with the manufacturer, and they will arrange a suitable solution.
+AIKO solar panels come with a 25-year product warranty; if anything goes wrong in that period, you can get in contact with the manufacturer, and they will arrange a suitable solution.
 This could be repairing your existing panels, or replacing them entirely.

 If your panels get significantly soiled, you can clean them using a normal garden hose.
 You should always clean your solar panels during the coolest part of the day, whether that’s in the morning or at night.
 This is because using cold water on hot panels can cause an extreme temperature change and damage the glass.